lanl-ansi/PowerModelsGMDLib/README.md

 - Eastern United States
 - Northern United States

 Additional models are based on the TAMU Smart Grid Center synthetic grids produced by Adam Birchfield.

-Where relevant, this repository includes the original PowerWorld cases compressed with `.zip` compression.
 Derived datasets are compressed with `gzip` using the `--rsyncable` option.
 Derived datasets include

 - PTI RAW V33 exports of the files (either as-released by TAMU or exported by LANL if not present)
 - JSON modification files that include equivalent dc networks needed for GIC analysis